peekbank/peekbank-data-import/README.md

 Refer to the generated template for an overview of the columns that need to be present in this table.
 This [specification of the wide.table fields](https://docs.google.com/spreadsheets/d/1Z24n9vfrAmEk6_HpoTSh58LnkmSGmNJagguRpI1jwdo/edit?gid=516411759#gid=516411759) explains the contents of each column.
 Some columns are optional, so depending on your dataset, you might not have to specify all of them.

+This is the part where you have to wrangle the original data, which might not always be obvious.
+Create a `README.md` in the datasets folder and fill it with any oddiies/ambiguities that you encounter during import and document the decisions you make.

 ### 3. Digest the wide.table